|

 must have abduction, because the moment we start to look at the parts of the

 system we can no longer understand the system itself.
-In fact
+In fact we

-and learning.
-Nonaka and Takeuchi
+learning.
+Nonaka and Takeuchi consider

-deduction, induction, and abduction.
+induction, and abduction.
+Particularly

-Particularly useful for this phase is abduction, which employs
+useful for this phase is abduction, which employs figurative language such as

-figurative language such as metaphors and analogies.”
-What is
+metaphors and analogies.”
+What is our

-our world view composed of, the big “O” of orientation, the manipulation of
+world view composed of, the big “O” of orientation, the manipulation of

 analogies in our minds.
-Let’s
+Let’s return

-Constraints, the one that we have called our plan of attack.
-Do you remember the 5th step as we wrote it
+one that we have called our plan of attack.

-but do not allow inertia to cause a system constraint.
+system constraint.
 In other words; Don’t Stop.
-Let’s
+Let’s see what

-see what Coram had to say about the OODA loop once it starts (11); “A crucial
+Coram had to say about the OODA loop once it starts (11); “A crucial

 part of the OODA Loop – or ‘Boyd Cycle,’ as it has come to be known – is that